Red Velvet Whoopie Pie Cookies

 White Stiff Icing

-Start with a some cookie dough and red food coloring.
+Begin by making a batch of cookie dough.
+Then, add some red food gel.
 I prefer “No Taste Red” so it doesn’t affect the taste of my dough.

 Just remember, gloves are your friend:)

-I wanted my cookies to look like whoopie pies so before I baked the cookies I took my finger and gently pushed down the edges of the hearts.
+I wanted my whoopie pie cookies to look clean so before I baked them I took my finger and gently pushed down the edges of the hearts.
 Can you see the difference?
 Once you do this you are ready to bake and let cool.

-Once your cookies have cooled, use your white icing , pipe a thick line close to the edge of the heart.
+Let the whoopie pie cookies cool completely.
+Then, with the white icing , pipe a thick line close to the edge of the heart.
 You don’t want to get too close because the icing might run over the edge.

-Place another heart on top.
+Place another heart cookie on top while the icing is still wet.
 I made 2 different consistencies of icing.
 I wanted to show you how thick your icing should be.
 I don’t think the outline icing in the first cookie looks good.
 It looks alright for a cookie but not a whoopie pie cookie.
 Your icing needs to be thick enough to support the weight of the cookie you place on top of it.

 Let the icing dry over night and you are ready to share with the one you love!